Casey Robinson

 Sabre is the source of truth for bookings across the airline industry.
 Sabre was originally created in 1960 to make American Airlines booking system available to other airlines.
 As you can imagine, there are many idiosyncracies which introduce an impedance mismatch with HTTP/JSON/NodeJS microservices.
 A unique character encoding (the service predates ASCII), 6-bit integers, and a terminal based UI which travel agents use to manage all bookings.
 Sabre has been working to modernize their APIs.
 However, many features still only exist through the low-level Sabre Send Command, SabreCommandLLSRQ.
 To use this command you need to send the keys that a travel agent would type in the terminal UI.

 My project was to build a booking engine service which accepted booking requests from the rest of our services, reserved the requested inventory, and provided actionable error messages for users when the request could not be fulfilled.
-I built the initial proof of concept and led the implementation of the service across four engineering teams.
+I built the initial proof of concept and led the implementation of the service across four engineering teams and our data science team.

 Fugue Inc. - Senior Software Engineer - 10/2017-02/2019